Third-year Gift Breaks Participation Record at 96%

 2014 news archive

-Newton, MA--This year’s Third-Year Class Gift Campaign at Boston College Law School broke all Boston College graduation gift participation records, galvanizing a record-breaking 96% of third-year students in support of the School while also creating a meaningful legacy for future graduates.
-As a direct result of this initiative, the law school is funding a new BC Law Public Service Fellowship for the Class of 2014.
+Newton, MA--This year’s 3L Class Gift Campaign at Boston College Law School broke all Boston College graduation gift participation records, galvanizing a record-breaking 96% of third-year students in support of the Law School while also creating a meaningful legacy for future graduates.
+As a direct result of this initiative, the school is funding a new BC Law Public Service Fellowship for the Class of 2014.
 The Class of 2014 gift will fund the BC Law Public Service Fellowship for a member of the Class of 2015.

 "I've been helping student leaders raise funds for the graduation gift since 2006, and it’s exciting to see the 3Ls respond to the common mission of giving something back to the school they love," says David Weinstein, trustee of Boston College and member of BC Law's Dean's Advisory Board.
 "It’s not tested on the bar exam, but how to organize a fundraising drive is a valuable professional skill.
 This year’s record participation rates are a credit to the leaders' hard work and the strong community spirit the 3Ls fostered throughout their BC Law careers.
 Looking ahead, this 3L giving community lays a solid foundation for future philanthropic engagement that will continue to strengthen BC Law for generations to come."

 The BC Law Public Service Fellowship is a year-long post-graduate fellowship program that provides a public interest organization or government agency with a full-time BC Law graduate.
 The program aligns with the School’s commitment to social and economic justice and dedication to improving access to legal services.